-The <edNote> element contains a non-publishable note that is intended to be read by internal staff at the receiving organisation; in this example, some optional information about the release condition imposed by the <embargoed> element:
+The <edNote> element contains a note that is intended to be read by internal staff at the receiving organisation, but not published to the end-user; in this example it conveys some optional information about the release condition imposed by the <embargoed> element:

 '''

-<\!\!
-Note to editors: Updates previous version, adding more eye-witness reporting. <\!\! /edNote>
+<edNote>

+Note to editors: STRICTLY EMBARGOED.
+Not for public release until 12noon

+on Friday, October 23, 2015.

+</edNote>

 '''